lauarango/SAA-C03-AWS-exam-notes/readme.md

-> This is some important information.
+ :warning:  Important Cleareance
  >!WARNING!
 This repository can contain errors or outdated information and more.
-> This is based on my own experience and learning path.